-According to O'Connel and Kowal's (1999), an analysis of the existing transcription systems that encode verbal, prosodic, paralinguistic and extralinguistic features of spoken discourse reveal five issues within the current practice which are; options (related to the purposes of the researcher in his mind), lexical integrity (related to the legibility of the transcribed lexical items), notation (related to the use of the individual characters and their purpose of use), conventional typography (related to the adaptation of typographical symbols) and measurement (related to the bias of transcribers in the notation of measured features) (pp. 107-109;113-115).
+According to O'Connel and Kowal's (1999), an analysis of the existing transcription systems that encode verbal, prosodic, paralinguistic and extralinguistic features of spoken discourse reveal five issues with, the current practice which are; options (related to the purposes of the researcher in his mind), lexical integrity (related to the legibility of the transcribed lexical items), notation (related to the use of the individual characters and their purpose of use), conventional typography (related to the bias of transcribers in the notation of measured features) (pp. 107-109;113-115).